mschxyz/Cat-Tree/README.md

 ```
 # Indentation doesn't have to be done with tabulators
-# Any sequence is acceptable, but it should be consistant
+# Any character is acceptable, but it should be consistant
 # We'll use dashes here
 # Spaces around category names will be ignored
 # (That is, unless the single whitespace character itself is used for indentation...)